The feeling of being alone in a marriage is usually something that develops over time. But it can linger.

 Loneliness can creep in when partners don’t know each other’s love language.

-Knowing if your partner sees a hug or a kiss as a sign of love is important in understanding his needs in the relationship.
+Knowing if your partner sees a hug or a kiss as a sign of love is important in understanding their needs in the relationship.

 Every person has a love language.
 For some, they can be more practical or matter-of-fact, while others seek verbal cues and appreciation.

 A couple that shares meaning is a couple in which both partners share the same rituals, values, activities, and views of the world.

 It essentially means agreeing on most things and being on the same page.

 These shared views about things guide each partner to follow their dreams and goals together while being able to fully count on each other.

 If you struggle to find common ground on most subjects, a therapist may be able to help you.
 It can help couples better connect, helping you find that shared meaning more easily.

 You can read more about it here.

 You must figure out if there is something else beneath the surface.